wujw1992n/Tremeschin6/README.md

 - Minor contrast issues on a upscaled videos, this is acknowledged and affects aka's Dandere2x as well

-- Waifu2x is acting weird on Windows, investigating this now as it's the _(last)_ thing to be usable, though some "beta testers" run it fine and others don't

-- The best settings and defaults / recommended ones are rough, they need some love
+- The best settings and defaults / recommended ones aren't really optimal, they need some love

-- I'm not completely sure how compatible OpenCV is reading different video codecs / obscure formats, it worked well on MKV and MP4 though MKV is preferred here IMO.
+- I'm not completely sure how compatible OpenCV is reading different video codecs / obscure formats, it worked well on MKV and MP4, there can be some videos that don't get fully upscaled (?)

-- There's some tweaks we can do to better IRL video quality and speed, those aren't top priority but might come next, maybe a "tldr mode" like: dandere2x_mode: {anime, irl, cartoon} on the settings?

 ## Pro Tips